Colley Matrix: National champions

-As an NCAA-designated major selector, the NCAA regards the following teams as Colley's national champion selection.
+As an NCAA-designated major selector, the NCAA regards the following teams as Colley's national champion selection, however these selections are listed under the "Final National Poll Leaders" section of the NCAA's record book rather than the "National Champions" section.
+Unlike most of the NCAA's major selectors, the Colley Matrix does not award a physical trophy to its national champion.

-In five years (1997, 2011, 2012, 2016, 2017) the Colley Matrix selected a national champion that did not win the Bowl Alliance, BCS, or CFP national championship game.
+In four years (2011, 2012, 2016, 2017) the Colley Matrix selected a national champion that did not win the BCS or CFP national championship game.
 In each of the years, the Colley Matrix was the only NCAA-designated "major selector" to select that champion.

 † Years in which Colley Matrix selection did not win BCS or CFP national championship game.

 History

-The Colley Matrix was one of the computer rankings used during Bowl Championship Series (BCS) system of determining national championship game participants.
-Added in 2001, the Peter Wolfe and Wes Colley/Atlanta Journal-Constitution computer rankings were used in place of The New York Times and Dunkel rankings.
+The NCAA record book indicates that the Colley Matrix has been active since 1992, however this appears to be an error and no Colley selections are listed for 1992–1997.
+The season rankings on Colley's own website begin in 1998.
+The Colley Matrix was one of the computer rankings used during Bowl Championship Series (BCS) system of determining national championship game participants starting in the 2001 season.
+The Peter Wolfe and Wes Colley/Atlanta Journal-Constitution computer rankings were used in place of The New York Times and Dunkel rankings.
 The change was made because the BCS wanted computer rankings that did not depend heavily on margin of victory.